 Only builds in communities

 D.R.
 Horton was founded in 1978 and has built over half a million homes since.
-The company's average house price is $302,300, which is very affordable for new construction.
-The company builds in 19 states and focuses on constructing affordable, well-built homes so more Americans can afford to buy brand new homes.
+The company's average house price is $400,600, which is affordable for new construction.
+The company builds in 32 states and focuses on constructing affordable, well-built homes so more Americans can afford to buy brand new homes.
 It doesn’t offer completely custom homes, but instead allows buyers to customize details after choosing from a set of floor plans.

 However, a unique feature that D.R.
 Horton offers is choosing a home based on a stage of life.
 The company has different brands intended for first-time homebuyers, luxury buyers, and even retirees or those wanting to downsize.
-It does not offer design services, but the cost of the land is included with the home price and if you’re not ready to fully dive into a custom home, this may be a good place to start.
+It does not offer custom services, but if you’re not ready to fully dive into a custom home, this may be a good place to start.

 Best for Finding Land: Schumacher Homes